The Best FPV Drone Simulators: Complete Round-Up

 Computer Requirement

-My gaming PC handles all these sims perfectly even with the highest image quality settings, though I still prefer using low to mid settings just to get higher FPS which makes it closer to real life.
-Here’s my PC’s specifications (Amazon affiliate links):
+My gaming PC handles all these simulators pretty well even at high image quality settings.
+However, I prefer using low-to-mid settings to achieve higher FPS, making the simulation feel closer to real life.
+Here are my PC specifications (Amazon affiliate links):

 Despite my initial fear that my non-gaming Macbook Pro (M1 14inch) would struggle, I was pleasantly surprised to find that I didn’t face any issues with the simulators I tested.
 It’s also compatible with common radios such as Radiomaster and Jumper.